 Bibliography and resources for Edna Kearns and “Spirit of 1776” wagon.
 Edna Kearns nominee for 2014 National Women’s History Project, Women of Character, Courage and Commitment.
 Follow Suffrage Wagon News Channel.

 In other sources—The 2017 publication of “Women Will Vote: Winning Suffrage in New York State by Susan Goodier and Karen Pastorello (Cornell University Press) notes: “Aside from suffrage leaders, very few workers left detailed records of their activities behind.”
-This makes the suffrage movement documentation by Edna Kearns that she left behind even more valuable.
-Her archive highlights Long Island grassroots suffrage activism and to some extent, New York City.
+This makes the suffrage movement documentation by Edna Kearns and the archive she left behind even more valuable.

 Meet your friends at the Suffrage Wagon Cafe.